Yellowfin 24 Bay Boats fishing Key West Florida

 This is always a tough category for me as there are so many things about boats that can be changed a little here and there to match what may be my perfect boat.
 This may not be the boat for someone else though and a company like Yellowfin builds a boat for the masses that fishes really well.
 So the things I don't like will be partially my personal little thing.
 This article would be incomplete without this section as there is no boat in the world that will ever make one person TOTALLY 150% happy.

 The latches that Yellowfin uses tend to lock themselves under vibration.
 Now, this could be a result from the vibration of the 300XS being a motor without soft motor mounts.
-The motor mounts on a 300 xs are solid and do create more vibration throughout the boat.
+The motor mounts on a 300 XS are solid and do create more vibration throughout the boat.
 Verado power will probably not have this issue.

 Anchor locker - It needs to be made about 1 inch deeper in order to fit a decent holding anchor in it and close the lid.
 My anchor may be too large for what they were considering when drafting that compartment, however a smaller one just does not do the trick here in Key West, even with 8 ft of chain.
 To adjust for the issue I trimmed the wings or flanges back on my anchor to make it fit better and seem to have lost no performance.
 Boat is a touch faster due to less metal.
 JK.